Air Force captain's childhood in Iraq influences her career

 But as a child, the idea of her joining the Air Force seemed impossible.
 Taken to Iraq by her father, she never thought she would even live in the United States again.

-“I got stuck there for four years, essentially,” Nadeem told NBC News’ Lester Holt in an interview.
+“I got stuck there for four years, essentially,” Nadeem, 34, told NBC News’ Lester Holt in an interview.

 Nadeem was born and raised in Toledo, Ohio, where she lived with her parents and younger sister.
 When she was 8 years old, her father took the family to his home country, Iraq, to visit his mother, who he said was sick.